wp-hooks/vscode-wordpress-hooks/readme.md

 ## Sponsors

-Development of this extension is sponsored by:
+The time that I spend maintaining this extension and other tools is in part sponsored by:

 [![Automattic](images/gh/automattic.png)](https://automattic.com)